 Determining if eating sugar-free is worth it depends on your medical condition and the value of lifestyle tradeoffs you are willing to make for improved health and reduced risk of certain chronic health conditions.

 Trying to eat completely sugar-free can be a difficult meal planning approach since most foods have sugar in them, including fruits and vegetables.
-The benefits of maintaining a low refined-sugar diet for those managing medical conditions like diabetes, high blood pressure, dementia, and obesity are widely recognized.
-These benefits include healthy weight management, reduced risk of diseases relating to the heart, brain, kidney and other vital organs, as well as reduced risk of developing diabetes.
+The benefits of maintaining a low refined-sugar diet for those managing medical conditions like diabetes, high blood pressure, dementia and obesity are widely recognized.
+These benefits include healthy weight management and a reduced risk of diseases relating to the heart, brain, kidney and other vital organs, as well as reduced risk of developing diabetes.

 Whether directed by a doctor or not, most of us have thought about cutting out or at least reducing sugar from our diet.
 Let’s look at the potential benefits of going sugar-free by focusing on defining the approach, challenges, and common goals of what people refer to as a ”zero sugar” diet.